Circassian beauties and the ugly face of race

 Tuesday 7 July 2015

-Rachel Dolezal is not the first white American woman to sport a fake Afro.
+Rachel Dolezal is not the first white woman to sport a fake Afro.
 A century and a half earlier, so-called “Circassian ladies” were all the rage as circus sideshows.

 The bizarre phenomenon capitalised on the craze created by Johann Friedrich Blumenbach’s pseudo-scientific theories of race, which traced the roots of white people to the Caucasus, and his belief that “the purest and most beautiful whites were the Circassians”.